Snegurochka/adopt-pets/README.md

 This project was done after completing the course "Intermediate React" (Brian Holt) https://frontendmasters.com/learn/react/

+Petfinder.com is an online database of adoptable pets.

 I highly recommend this course!
 I learned a lot of interesting things.
 For example:
 - how to use portals and modals,